Creighton University is authorized under Federal law to enroll non-immigrant alien students.

-International students applying for consideration for entry-level programs must complete all prerequisite courses at a regionally accredited institution located within the United States or Canada regardless of previous coursework or degrees conferred at foreign institutions.
+International students applying for consideration for the entry-level Pharmacy program must complete all prerequisite courses at a regionally accredited institution located within the United States or Canada regardless of previous coursework or degrees conferred at foreign institutions.
+The OT and PT programs will consider international coursework on a case-by-case basis.

 The School of Pharmacy and Health Professions welcomes applications from international students.
 In order to receive full consideration all international applicants must begin the application process at least nine months prior to the desired term of entry.
 Certified transcripts bearing seals and original signatures must be sent directly to the School of Pharmacy and Health Professions.
 Photocopies are not acceptable.

-Students whose first language is not English must present a TOEFL score or IELTS score.
+Students whose first language is not English, have less than 2 years of full-time coursework in the U.S. and are non-U.S. citizens, must present a TOEFL score or IELTS score.
 A minimum TOEFL score of 80 on the IBT or a minimum IELTS band score of 6.5 is required.
 Applicants should enter the Creighton University School of Pharmacy and Health Professions TOEFL / IELTS Code number 6126 on their answer sheets when they sit for the examination and/or when completing a TOEFL / IELTS Score Report Request Form.
 To arrange to take the TOEFL, please visit the following website Education USA.To arrange to take the IELTS, please visit the following website www.ielts.org.
-If you have any questions about application as an international student, please contact Creighton’s Office of Admission at 800.325.2830, ext.
-1. For questions about Visa status please contact the Global Engagement Office at 402.280.2221 or www.creighton.edu/geo.
+For questions about Visa status please contact the Global Engagement Office at 402.280.2221 or www.creighton.edu/geo.

 Post-Professional Doctor of Occupational Therapy